igvteam/igv-webapp/index.md

 Selecting the `URL` option will present a dialog to enter the full web link URL to the session file.
 For the other options, a file chooser pops up.
 If you select the `Google Drive` option, you will be prompted to sign into a Google account, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.

 #### Session files from IGV-Desktop
-Session files that were saved from the Java desktop version of IGV can also be loaded into IGV-Web via the `Session` dropdown menu.
+Session files that were saved in the Java desktop version of IGV can also be loaded into IGV-Web via the `Session` dropdown menu.
 However, IGV-Desktop supports more features and file types than the IGV-Web app, and so the session may not be completely restored.
 Also note that session files saved in IGV-Web currently cannot be loaded into IGV-Desktop.

 ### Bookmarks
 To bookmark the current state of the IGV page in your web browser, first click on `Bookmark` in the IGV-Web menu bar.
-This will update the URL in the browser's address bar.
+This will update the URL in the web browser's address bar.
 Then you can use your browser to save a bookmark for the page (in most web browsers use `Command+D` on MacOS, `Ctrl+D` on Windows).

 To restore a bookmarked session, use your browser's mechanism for going back to a bookmarked page.